 ||Also Shopify product ID||String|

 ||The Shopify variant ID||String|

 ||The URL of the product page||String|

 With a Littledata Plus plan you can import all Shopify orders and refunds from before you started using Segment, to sync with destinations that support timestamped events (for example, a data warehouse).
 This enables you to build a complete customer history in your chosen destination.

 Advanced Device-mode settings

 You can edit the LittledataLayer object in your Shopify theme to manually change these advanced settings.
 For more information, see the Shopify tracker GitHub repository.

 You can send any cookie set on a landing page (for example, a session identifier or marketing campaign name) to Segment with an Identify call.
-A common use is to pass Iterable
+A common use is to set the array as

 templateId through to the Order Completed event.